-With the Galley (bar and restaurant) now fully open for drinks and food at CA House, this document sets out the measures undertaken by the Cruising Association to ensure the safety of its staff, members and visitors/patrons.
+The bar, commonly known as the Galley, will re-open for outside table service on Monday 12th April.
+Inside table service will resume on Monday 17th May.
+Subject to government guidelines, this document sets out the measures undertaken by the Cruising Association to ensure the safety of its staff, members and visitors/patrons.

 - Galley staff undertook COVID-19 related training, including hygiene, food preparation, social distancing and what to do if they become sick.
 This training is refreshed regularly.

-- In the event that lockdown measures ease and table service is no longer deemed mandatory, a Perspex screen fitted to the bar will be used for the safety of CA staff and patrons.
+- A Perspex screen remains in place on the bar for the safety of CA staff and patrons.

 - A one-way system with appropriate signage has been implemented.